darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

 Lemon Drop Hi-Res development stage: Number three.<br>
-I am back a stage three because I had no idea that music was not in stereo.
-I need to check the code I wrote for True Stereo.
+I am back on stage three again, we had a miner setback turns out all the music is not in stereo.

 1. You need to program the QuadDAC.<br>
 2. You need to setup the QuadDAC.<br>